voiz80/ansible-colect/terraform and ansible/info.md

-# ansible-colect - Terraform & Ansible
+# ansible-collect - Terraform & Ansible
 Collections playbook for deploy, managing and etc.

 ### Terraform with Ansible